chrisballinger/prosody-modules/mod_firewall/README.markdown

   deliver_remote Applies to stanzas delivered to remote recipients (just before they leave the local server) preroute       Applies to incoming stanzas from local users, before any routing rules are applied

-By default, if no chain is specified, rules are put into the 'deliver' chain.
+A chain is begun by a line `::name` where 'name' is the name of the chain you want the following rules to be inserted into.
+If no chain is specified, rules are put into the 'deliver' chain.

 It is possible to create custom chains (useful with the JUMP_CHAIN action described below).
-User-created chains must begin with "user/", e.g.
+User-created chains must begin with "user/", e.g. "user/spam_filtering".
-"user/spam_filtering".

 Example of chain use: